This post contains affiliate links that earn commissions.

 1. Ordinary World: We see the Hero’s world before the story really kicks in.
 In The Wizard of Oz, this is Dorothy in the gray world of her family’s Kansas farm.

 2. Call to Adventure: Something (usually a Herald) signals that change is afoot.
-A classic example is the white rabbit from Alice in Wonderland.
+A classic example is the first appearance of white rabbit in Alice in Wonderland.

 3. Refusal of the Call: The Hero refuses to answer the call to adventure, often citing excuses.
 In Star Wars, Luke Skywalker insists he can’t accompany Obi-Wan Kenobi because he must stay and help his uncle on the farm.